-On the other hand, midwives take far more time during your appointment to discuss any and every thing you have questions or concerns about.
+On the other hand, midwives take far more time during your appointment to discuss any and everything you have questions or concerns about.
 They also take the time to help you familiarize yourself with your baby and your body as it grows (my midwives helped me feel my baby through my belly to determine whether I was feeling a head or a bottom).
 During labor, the midwife is by your side the entire time.
-She is a coach and a mentor and a friend.
+She is a coach, a mentor, and a friend.
 She guides you through the process and recognizes cues such as changes in breathing and/or moaning to help you understand what is happening to your body when it is happening.
-The midwife experience is a truly personalized, intimate experience that often turns in to a friendship.
+The midwife experience is a truly personalized, intimate experience that often becomes a friendship.

 3. More Autonomy

-With a doctor, it is rare that he would sit down and discuss the pros and cons of these treatments; rather, they tell you what is typically done, all the good reasons for having it done, and encourage you sign the papers for consent.
+With a doctor, he would rarely sit down and discuss the pros and cons of these treatments; instead, they tell you what is typically done and all the good reasons for doing it and encourage you to sign the papers for consent.
 I am the kind of person that needs to know ALL THE THINGS about a subject before I consent to it.
 I can’t just trust that it’s okay because it’s “the norm.”
 So being able to go over all the treatment options and have an educated discussion about each of them with my midwife was important to me.